 Instead, you should first optimize the space you have.
 Build storage upward and see if you can add extra storage aisles by minimizing the distance between aisles.
 One way to do this is to create alternating one-way aisles instead of two-way traffic aisles.

 In addition to getting more storage from your warehouse space, this can greatly improve the efficiency of stow and pick:

-Improves safety by eliminating the need for employees to exit equipment
+- Improves warehouse safety by eliminating the need for employees to exit equipment

 2. Give Customers More Pickup and Delivery Options

-You can reduce warehouse costs and shift the burden of inventory by moving product downstream to retailers.
+You can reduce warehouse operating costs and shift the burden of inventory by moving products downstream to retailers.